top of page

 • Partnerships with leading employers

-• Career centres and alumni networks
+• Career centers and alumni networks

-What’s Shaping Africa’s Employability in 2025 | Africa’s Higher Education
+What’s Shaping Africa’s Employability in 2025

-• Youth Unemployment & Underemployment: Major challenge, but leading universities are bridging the gap with business, health, and tech sector partnerships.
+This is a major challenge, but leading universities are bridging the gap with business, health, and tech sector partnerships.

-• Employers want adaptability, real work experience, and digital fluency.
+These factors fuel new opportunities.
+Employers want adaptability, real work experience, and digital fluency.

 DSI Takeaways